wp-plugins/jquery-masonry-image-gallery/readme.txt

 2. Native WordPress Gallery not using jQuery Masonry

 == Changelog ==
+2.1.5 - Better support for WordPress 3.9 (Vanilla JS now supports multiple galleries on a page or post)

 2.1.4 - Better support for pages and posts with multiple galleries.

 2.1.3 - Better performance on WordPress 3.9+ using the vanilla js option included in Masonry 3.
 Galleries now fade-in after all images have loaded in modern browsers and IE 10+.
 Backwards compatibility included for IE 8 and IE 9 (loads, but no fade).
 This is the last release that will support WordPress 3.5 .
 The next release will still support WordPress 3.6 .